yormmeee/Python-sample-app/README.md

 - **Kubectl**: For interacting with Kubernetes clusters.
 - **Terraform**: For AWS infrastructure automation.
 - **Trivy**: For scanning Docker images for vulnerabilities.
-- **A Kubernetes Cluster**: EKS for deploying the Helm chart and managing RBAC.
+- **A Kubernetes Cluster & AWS cli**: EKS for deploying the Helm chart and managing RBAC.

 ## Getting Started